nitindermohan/oak-new-docs/content/docs/manuals/networking-internals/ipv6-addressing.md

 semantic addressing for balance policies

 {{< callout context="danger" title="Exhausted Address Space" icon="outline/alert-triangle" >}}
-The Oakestra platform makes use of the whole IPv6 address space available.
+Oakestra makes use of the whole IPv6 address space available.
 This may cause issues with other applications requiring an IPv6 address from the `fc00::/7` address space in order to function, as we make changes to the `iptables` local firewall, as well as the host routing tables, that may influence any third-party application's functionality.